dustinpfister/blog_posts/_posts/vuejs-example-calculator.md

 ### 1.1 - The calculator.js file

 So I made a javaScript file called calculator.js and created a new vue instance.
 In the options object of the new vue instance I am binding to a container element in my html with an id of app via the vue el directive.
 I then have a simple static template where I have an text input element for the current expression that I want to evaluate.
 I also have a div element in the template that is used to display the current value of the the expression, as well as a number of additional button input elements that can be used to create an expression by way of clicking on the buttons.

+I then have two methods one is used to evaluate the current expression using eval which is then used to update the value of the num property of the data object.
+I am using the keyup event in the text input element as a way to directly call the method and update the number when using the text element as a way to create an expression.

 ```js
 new Vue({